tallhamer/MapApp/README.md

 </p>
 </span>

-After all of the MapRT settings are entered into the application settings the user can test the MapRT API connection to see if all the settings are properly configured for the MapRT API endpoint.
-Click the **OK** button will save all the changes made to the application settings.
-Clicking Cancel will revert all settings back to the defaults or the original settings resulting in all of your changes being lost.
+After all MapRT API settings are entered into the application settings dialog the user can test the MapRT API connection to see if all the settings are properly configured for the MapRT API endpoint.
+Clicking the **OK** button will save all the changes made to the application settings.
+Clicking the **Cancel** button will discard all changes made.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>